tmtvl 4 months ago

 Thanks for sharing this thought, it hadn't occured to me that this could be an issue.
 Would the choice of AGPL or MPL for a licence have satisfied your concerns?

-• bayindirh 4 hours ago
+• bayindirh 4 months ago

 As a person who shares OPs concerns, (A)GPL is acceptable, in v2 or v3 form.
 Anything permissive is not, because allows a closed fork, which everybody wants to do to rob free software ecosystem to undo what has been done over these years.